VXerys/VXerys/README.md

 # 💫 About Me
-👨‍💻 **Software Engineer**
+👨‍💻 **Exploring Various Fields**
 Passionate about sharing my journey and learnings in the world of technology.

 🎓 **Educational Background:**
 I hold a degree in **Informatics Engineering** from **Nusa Putra University, Sukabumi**.
-During my studies, I developed a strong foundation in software development, problem-solving, and cutting-edge technologies.
+During my studies, I built a broad understanding of technology and its various applications.

 📚 **Lifelong Learner:**
 I believe in continuous improvement and actively seek opportunities to grow both personally and professionally in the tech field.